-Serum digitoxin is used to monitor drug levels in the body during treatment.
+Serum digitoxin measurement is used to monitor drug levels in the body during treatment.

-Digitoxin (as well as digoxin) is used in the prophylactic management and treatment of heart failure and Ebstein's triclosan abnormality and for the control of heart rate in patients with atrial fibrillation or atrial flutter.
-It can also be used to treat and prevent recurrent paroxysmal vaginal tachycardia.
-Serum levels of digitoxin (and digoxin) are monitored at the start of treatment, when symptoms of toxicity due to symptoms are suspected, and to assess patients' compliance to treatment.
-Once a steady state is established, regular check-ups are usually not necessary.
+Digitoxin (as well as digoxin) is used in the prophylactic management and treatment of heart failure and Ebstein's tricuspid abnormality and for the control of heart rate in patients with atrial fibrillation or atrial flutter.
+It can also be used to treat and prevent recurrent paroxysmal atrial tachycardia.
+Serum levels of digitoxin (and digoxin) are monitored at the start of treatment, when symptoms of toxicity due to symptoms are suspected, and to assess patient's compliance to treatment.
+Once a steady-state is established, regular check-ups are usually not necessary.

 Digitoxin (Lanatoxin) is a long-acting cardiac glycoside with a half-life of 5-7 days with peak concentrations occurring 1-3 hours after administration.
 90% is metabolized in the liver and excreted in the urine.
 The major property of cardiac glycoside is the positive inotropic action on the myocardium.
 It also reduces the transmission speed through the atrioventricular node and also prolongs the irritable period of the node.
 It reduces diastolic blood pressure and heart rate during sleep.
 Serum digitoxin levels are elevated in oleander poisoning.